scottspace/scottspace.github.io/aboutme.md

-was imperfect. sigh.  depressed and realizing my life was completely over (sounds like a teenager, doesn't it?), i sulked across campus.  there i ran into an open house for the mit artificial intelligence laboratory.  what the hell, i gave it a look.
+was imperfect. sigh.  depressed and realizing my life was completely over (sounds like a teenager, doesn't it?), i sulked across campus.  there i ran into an open house for the mit artificial intelligence laboratory.  i gave it a look.

 i fell in love. i spent the next 4 years working in the ai lab, teaching, and building robots in the summer. many years later, my PhD would payoff.  i started at google in 2016 doing ai fulltime, after a career of webly things.

-a year later i met nasa, this time for reals.
+a year later i met nasa.

-pinch me.  i actually get to help nasa and their 30-year mission.  i'm starting from within google, where i do "applied ai."  that's business speak for modeling phenomena with tensor calculus and computational graphs, optimized through deep learning, reinforcement learning, generative adversarial networks, and more.
+i actually get to help nasa and their 30-year mission.  i'm starting from within google, where i do "applied ai."  we model phenomena with tensor calculus and computational graphs, optimized through deep learning, reinforcement learning, generative adversarial networks, and more.

-if that sounds like gobbleygook, don't worry. we'll get to it.  :-)